Mary Lou Williams

 Mary Lou Williams (born Mary Elfrieda Scruggs; May 8, 1910 – May 28, 1981) was an American jazz pianist, arranger, and composer.
 She wrote hundreds of compositions and arrangements and recorded more than one hundred records (in 78, 45, and LP versions).
 Williams wrote and arranged for Duke Ellington and Benny Goodman, and she was friend, mentor, and teacher to Thelonious Monk, Charlie Parker, Miles Davis, Tadd Dameron, Bud Powell, and Dizzy Gillespie.

+She has been noted for her 1954 conversion to Catholicism, which led to a musical hiatus and a later transformation in the nature of her music.
+She continued to perform and work as a philanthropist, educator, and youth mentor until her death from bladder cancer in 1981.

 Early years

 The second of eleven children, Williams was born in Atlanta, Georgia, and grew up in the East Liberty neighborhood of Pittsburgh, Pennsylvania.
-A musical prodigy, at the age of two, she was able to pick out simple tunes and by the age of three, she was taught piano by her mother.
+A child prodigy, at the age of two she was able to pick out simple tunes and by the age of three, she was taught piano by her mother.
 Mary Lou Williams played piano out of necessity at a very young age; her white neighbors were throwing bricks into her house until Williams began playing the piano in their homes.
 At the age of six, she supported her ten half-brothers and sisters by playing at parties.
 She began performing publicly at the age of seven when she became known admiringly in Pittsburgh as "The Little Piano Girl".
 She became a professional musician at the age of 15, citing Lovie Austin as her greatest influence.
-She married jazz saxophonist John Williams in November 1926.
+She married jazz saxophonist John Overton Williams in November 1926.